Get Rid of Mortgage Insurance [Insider’s Guide to Saving Money]

 In most cases, the best way to get rid of FHA MIP is to refinance into a conventional mortgage and avoid FHA altogether.
 Why?

 First, a few conventional programs allow high LTVs.
-That means you can refinance into a convention loan well before you reach 80% LTV.
+That means you can refinance into a conventional loan well before you reach 80% LTV.
 Second, conventional loans have the automatic MIP cancellation trigger.
 You won’t have to refinance again in the future to cancel mortgage insurance.
 HomeReady and Conventional 97 are two programs that might work for you, based on your situation.

 Getting Rid of the USDA Annual Fee